RaviTambade/Angular/Architecture.md

 1. <b>Custom Components</b> : Angular enables users to build their own components that can pack functionality along with rendering logic into reusable pieces.
 It also plays well with web components.

-2.<b> Data Binding</b>:Angular enables users to effortlessly move data from JavaScript code to the view, and react to user events without having to write any code manually.
+2. <b> Data Binding</b>:Angular enables users to effortlessly move data from JavaScript code to the view, and react to user events without having to write any code manually.

-3.<b> Dependency Injection</b>: Angular enables users to write modular services and inject them wherever they are needed.
+3. <b> Dependency Injection</b>: Angular enables users to write modular services and inject them wherever they are needed.
 This improves the testability and reusability of the same services.

 4. <b>Testing</b> :Tests are first-class tools, and Angular has been built from the ground up with testability in mind.
 You will have the ability to test every part of your application—which is highly recommended.